CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 ### Troubleshooting

+1. Check that your MicroUSB cable supports data transfer.
+Many MicroUSB cables are power-only.
-1. Disable your antivirus if it starts removing the compiler.
+2. Disable your antivirus if it starts removing the compiler.
-2. Use the Ctrl+Shift+P command palate to run "STM32: Install all the required build ...".
+3. Use the Ctrl+Shift+P command palate to run "STM32: Install all the required build ...".
+4.

 ### Updating the IOC File/Regenerating Boilerplate

-* The IOC file must be updated using CubeMX instead of STM32CubeIDE now.
-This is a fair tradeoff, as it allows us to use VS Code.
+The IOC file must be updated using CubeMX instead of STM32CubeIDE now.
+Feel free to test IOC file changes, but do not commit IOC file changes nor auto-generated code changes.
+Instead, once you've found the ideal configuration, request the changes to a Team Lead (who will make the change directly in the `main` branch).
-* IOC file updates should be very going forward.
-This repo uses the OBC Rev 1.3 IOC file.
+Then, rebase off of the `main` branch.

 ## Debugging Setup
-* Connect to the STM32 debug serial port at baud=1152000.
+* Connect to the STM32 debug serial port at baud=115200.
 * Use Breakpoints in VS Code to pause execution and explore the stack.
 Breakpoint are obeyed when you use the "Debug STM32" button to flash the chip.

-The following serial terminal works well for sending commands: https://github.com/wh201906/SerialTest/releases/
+The "SerialTest" serial terminal works well for sending commands: https://github.com/wh201906/SerialTest/releases/, and is recommended.

 ### Python Serial Terminal

+The Python serial terminal is useful for receiving only.

 ```bash
 python3 -m pip install pyserial
 python3 -m serial.tools.miniterm - 115200
 ```

-## Notes
+## Random Notes
 * Lower NVIC priority number means higher priority.
 * For UART, FIFO Mode must be enabled.
-* When starting a new FreeRTOS project, you must manually increase the heap size.
+* When starting a new FreeRTOS project, you must manually increase the total heap size.
 Hard faults may mean a thread is running out of stack memory.